-2.4 Statistical analysis
+2.6 Statistical analysis

 We observed up to four bats flying in the cave at the same time.
 Especially in the individual call dataset the number of recordings of multi-bat (≥2 bats) calls was low (N=177, 40, 7, 2 for group sizes of 1, 2, 3, 4 respectively,), we thus combined all annotations with ≥2 bats into a multi-bat class and compared ‘single’ and ‘multi’ bat calls in the individual call analysis.
-To maintain consistency with individual call analysis we also performed comparisons of ‘single’, ‘multi’ and ‘virtual-multi’ flight-activity audio in the window analysis.
+To maintain consistency with individual call analysis we also performed comparisons of ‘single-bat’, ‘multi-bat’ and ‘virtual-multi-bat’ flight-activity audio in the window analysis.

-2.4.1 Individual call measurements
+2.6.1 Individual call analysis

-We calculated the median difference between multi and single bat conditions (medianmulti-mediansingle) for all parameters except CF peak frequency.
+We calculated the median difference between multi-bat and single-bat conditions (medianmulti-mediansingle) for all parameters except CF peak frequency.
 For CF peak frequencies, we calculated the range difference (Rangemulti-Rangesingle) of CF peak frequencies in multi bat and single calls.
 The range difference was calculated because the supposed spectral jamming avoidance response, i.e., a shift in the used call frequencies, leads to an increased frequency range (Habersetzer 1981), or, as paradoxically has also been observed, a narrower range (Furusawa et al. 2012).
 We performed permutation tests to assess the significance of the observed differences between single and multi-bat conditions.

 Our dataset consists of calls from a population of resident wild bats of unknown group size.
 The same bats may have visited the cave site multiple times over the course of a night.
 Additionally, bat activity was relatively clustered in time, with median time intervals between consecutive flight annotations of 36 s and 54 s, for annotations used in individual call and window analysis, respectively.
 Thus, our dataset originates from an unknown number of individuals with an unknown amount of pseudo-replication, potentially lowering the variation in the data.
 To account for this temporal pseudo-replication, we repeated the analysis by creating two independent subsets from our full dataset: The ‘clustered’ subset contained all calls from the flight activities that were separated by ≤1 min from each other.
 The ‘isolated’ subset contained all calls from flight activities that ≥1 min from each other.
 One minute was chosen as it was slightly larger than the observed median inter-annotation interval.
 Broadly speaking, we expect that if the results of our analysis are comparable across the isolated and clustered subsets, there is a common underlying effect that is independent of temporal clustering.
 However, if the results of the subset analysis do not corroborate each other, it hints at an effect due to temporal clustering/isolation in the dataset.

-2.4.2 Window measurements
+2.6.2 Windowed call analysis